stormqueen23/lemonMarketsClient/README.md

 # lemon_market_client
-A simple way to access the lemon market API (https://www.lemon.markets/)
+A simple way to access the lemon markets API (https://www.lemon.markets/)

 ## Create account for Lemon markets
 Currently the lemon market api is in beta and you can join the waitlist to get access (https://www.lemon.markets/waitlist)